RosaleeKnight/study-notes/cybersecurity-terminology.md

 Incident Response Plan: A policy outlying an organization's response to an information security incident.

+Insiders: Threat actors that inflitrate your workfoce themselves or turn a insider towards their goal/cause.

+IOS (iPhone Operating System): Operating system for mobile devices manufactured by Apple.

 IoT (Internet of Things): Refers to the billions of physical devices around the world that are now connected to the internet, collecting and sharing data.

 IP Address: An identifying number for a piece of network hardware which allows a device to communicate with other devices over an IP based network like the internet.

-IOS (iPhone Operating System): Operating system for mobile devices manufactured by Apple.

 Keystroke Logger: Software that tracks or logs the keys struck on your keyboard, typically in a covert manner so that you are unaware actions are being monitored.